ncatlab/nlab-content/pages/7/4/7/0/747/content.md

 +-- {: .proof}
 ###### Proof

-> [[Urs Schreiber]]: here is a supposed proof that I come up with, but see the remark below
+> [[Urs Schreiber]]: here is a direct proof that I come up with, see alternatively the reference by Dugger mentioned below

 Notice that cofibrant objects in $SPSh(C)_{proj}^{loc}$ are those objects such that maps out of them lift through all objectwise acyclic Kan fibrations.
 In particular all [[representable functor|representable]]s are cofibrant in $SPSh(C)^{loc}_{proj}$.